Educational Options in California

 Bachelor's degrees are comprised of major courses plus general education and electives, with approximately 120-132 total units required.
 They normally require four to five years of full-time study to earn the degree.

 e.g., Master of Arts (MA), Master of Science (MS), Master of Business Administration (MBA)

 The master's degree consists of the bachelor's degree plus graduate courses, 36-56 units, in a specific academic or professional area.
 The degree normally takes between two and three years to complete, depending on the major.

 e.g., Doctor of Philosophy (PhD), Doctor of Education (EdD), Doctor of Medicine (MD), Juris Doctor (JD), Doctor of Psychology (PsyD)

 The doctorate degree, the highest academic degree, requires advanced training beyond a bachelor's or master's degree.
-It usually takes between three to six years to complete the degree, depending on the field of study.
-Units vary.
+It usually takes between three to six years to complete the degree, depending on the field of study, and the unit requirement varies.

 back to top

 Associate Degree Courses